MilesMcBain/portal/README.md

 ## Usage

 You discovered a problem in your pipeline.
-You you have the data but the code that's blowing up lives in one of your packages.
-You fire up the package project and prepare to get cracking... but geez woulnd't it be nice if you could just pull that dataset from your pipeline, directly into your package REPL?
+You've isolated the data but the code that's blowing up lives in one of your packages.
+You fire up the package project and prepare to get cracking... but geez wouldn't it be nice if you could just pull that dataset from your pipeline, directly into your package REPL?

 I mean reprexes are nice and all... but a dataset that creates the issue is right there...